 1. Have a clear purpose statement

-Your CCTV system must have a clear purpose statement describing why it’s being used by the organisation (i.e., safety and security purposes).
+Your CCTV system must have a clear purpose statement describing why it’s being used by the organization (i.e., safety and security purposes).

 2. Retrieve footage only if there’s suspicion